About Us

 Monthly Collections

 As part of our Christian ministry we are committed to supporting the work of a different charitable organisation each month.
-In 2025 we will be supporting: ; Mission in Britain (February); All We Can (March); Easter Offering (April); Christian Aid (May); Methodist Homes for the Aged (June); Action for Children (July); The Leprosy Mission (September); Christian Aid Harvest Appeal (October) and Medic Malawi (November).
+In 2026 we will be supporting: ; Mission in Britain (February); All We Can (March); Faith in Action Ministries (April); Christian Aid (May); Methodist Homes for the Aged (June); Action for Children (July); The Leprosy Mission (September); Christian Aid Harvest Appeal (October) and Medic Malawi (November).

 “For the whole law can be summed up in this one command love your neighbour as yourself” – Galatians 5:14